Andrés Bello Municipality, Mérida

 The Andrés Bello Municipality is one of the 23 municipalities (municipios) that makes up the Venezuelan state of Mérida and, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, the municipality has a population of 14,029.
 The town of La Azulita is the shire town of the Andrés Bello Municipality.
 The municipality is one of a number in Venezuela named "Andrés Bello Municipality", in honour of the writer Andrés Bello.

 Demographics

 The Andrés Bello Municipality, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, has a population of 14,029 (up from 11,962 in 2000).
 This amounts to 1.7% of the state's population.
 The municipality's population density is 35.2 PD/sqkm.

 Government

-The mayor of the Andrés Bello Municipality is Ramón Augusto Lobo Moreno, re-elected on October 31, 2004, with 81% of the vote.
+The mayor of the Andrés Bello Municipality is Maria Elena Villasmil, elected on November 21, 2021, with 55% of the vote.
 The municipality is divided into one Parish (Capital Andrés Bello).